-Our education programs target children and youth from the ages of three (3) to twenty five (25).
-These group are at the level of education starting from nursery through to the tertiary.
-We have seven different programs aimed at ensuring that vulnerable children and youth living in most deprived communities in Ghana are not disadvantaged due to lack of education.
+Our education programs target children and youth from the ages of three (3) to twenty-five (25).
+These groups are at the level of education starting from nursery through to the tertiary.
+We have seven different programs aimed at ensuring that vulnerable children and youth living in the most deprived communities in Ghana are not disadvantaged due to lack of education.
 We are focused much on education because of the education gap among needy children and youth in Ghana.
 According to UNICEF 2010 and 2019 report on global education, over 400,000 children in Ghana are not enrolled in pre-primary education, thus 1 out of 4 children, aged 4 – 5 years.
 Also, nearly, 623,500 children of primary school age are still not enrolled in primary school.
 According to the 2010 Ghana national census, 20 percent of children with physical disabilities are not attending school.

 School Enrollment: This Project aims to help school dropouts, children and youth who are not in school particularly stray children and youth in deprived communities to have access to education.
 This project includes support with useful literacy activities that focuses on helping youth meet their personal and social needs through enhancing their skills for everyday life in a community.

-Provision of Education and Learning Materials: Through this program, we provide needy school children and youth in deprived communities, towns and cities with education and learning materials such as text books, exercise books, laptops, school uniforms, writing tools, footwear, school bags and bicycles to cover long distances from their villages to attend school.
+Provision of Education and Learning Materials: Through this program, we provide needy school children and youth in deprived communities, towns, and cities with education and learning materials such as textbooks, exercise books, laptops, school uniforms, writing tools, footwear, school bags, and bicycles to cover long distances from their villages to attend school.

-Information and Communications Technology program (ICT): We support children, youth and teachers to become ICT literate through free ICT training and provision of smart mobile phones, tablets, laptops, desktops computers and access to the internet and ICT training.
+Information and Communications Technology program (ICT): We support children, youth, and teachers to become ICT literate through free ICT training and provision of smart mobile phones, tablets, laptops, desktops computers, and access to the internet and ICT training.